PhilT/vim-fsharp/README.md

 ## Why?

 * **vim-fsharp** hasn't been touched in a couple of years and `indent/` is 4 years old
-* Language features can more easily be provided by an LSP (e.g. fsharp-language-server)
+* Language features can be more easily provided by an LSP (e.g. fsharp-language-server)
 * Enhancements to indent rules can provide a better experience
 * Indents are fully tested allowing more rules to be added without breaking existing functionality
+* Other plugins don't improve the basic syntax and indent behaviour and seem to have issues on Windows platforms

 ## Features